BCAppsLimited/StreetAs/context-sensitive-help.md

 The company information page has addresses for the company (**General** tab) and ship-to address (**Shipping** tab).
 Each of the addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).
 There is a bug on the standard version of this page (that may be fixed by the time I release this app) that causes the Ship-to County to show/hide incorrectly (currently this value toggles depending on the setting of the Country/Region Code and not the Ship-to Country/Region Code).
 You'd only find this bug if your company existed in one country and had a ship-to address in another country and those two countries had different rules about whether the county field should be shown.

+# Contact Alt.
+Address Card

+The address fields on the **General** tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

 # Customer Card

 There are some extra fields on the customer card.
 Deal with it